thisispivi/Deep-Learning-Supermarket/PRETRAINED.md

 It’s possible to see that the images are almost the same.

-These errors could be fixed by removing these images, because they generate many errors, or using the real test set with the labels
+These errors could be fixed by removing these images, because they generate many errors.